-The electricity sector was a primary field of action in order to comply with the target of a 75% reduction of greenhouse gas emissions until 2050 established in the Energy Policy Law from 2005.
-The power sector was highly decarbonised already in 2016, given the 3/4 share nuclear power.
+The electricity sector was a primary field of action in order to comply with the target of a 75% reduction of greenhouse gas emissions until 2050 established in the Energy Policy Law from

+2005.
+The power sector was highly decarbonised already in 2016, given the 3⁄4 share nuclear power.
 In order to comply with other targets than climate, including reducing dependency on a single electricity source, the share of nuclear power was reduced to 50% in 2025 (ETL) by the mandated shut-down of 24 reactors by 2025 (IDDRI, 2018).
-The remaining capacity was replaced: the nuclear capacity remained constant between 2025 and 2050.
+The remaining capacity was replaced: the nuclear capacity stayed constant between 2025 and 2050.

 During the 2020s, France accelerated wind and solar PV power deployment to achieve its 40% renewables target in power production in 2030.
 This was done through a premium (complément de rémunération) paid to renewable power producers in addition to the price received on the regular power market.
-This strategy was continued until the share of renewable power hit 50% in 2050.